tom-howard/ros/docs/waffles/tips.md

 ## "Simulation Mode" on the Laptops

 By default, the laptops are set up to work with the real robots, but it is possible to switch them into *"Simulation Mode"* in order to work with ROS and the Waffle in simulation instead.
-All the simulations that you've been working with in WSL-ROS are available to launch on the laptops, once you're in simulation mode.
+All the simulations that you work with in Assignment #1 are available to launch on the laptops, once you're in simulation mode.

 To switch into Simulation Mode, enter the following command: